-While the United Kingdom officially withdrew from the European Union on 31st January 2020, the 11-month Brexit transition period will soon conclude on 31st December 2020.
-This means that new rules for both citizens and businesses will come into force as of 1st January 2021.
-How does this affect your business in the UK?
-And how can you keep a foothold in the EU?
+While the United Kingdom officially withdrew from the European Union on 31st January 2020, the 11-month Brexit transition period actually concluded on 31st December 2020.
+This meant that new rules for both citizens and businesses came into force as of 1st January 2021.
+It's important to understand how this affects your business in the UK and how you can keep a foothold in the EU.
 For many UK businesses, Ireland is an attractive destination to establish a presence within the EU single market.

 Ireland as a Solution to Maintain Operations in the EU After Brexit

 Due to Brexit, UK businesses are no longer considered EU companies.
 If these businesses want to continue to benefit from the advantages of the EU single market, they may be required to establish a presence in another EU member country.